vbandi/ExecutableSpecification/README.md

 Note how the addition of multiple languages.
 If this was a real project, supporting multiple languages would triple the complexity (and cost) of this app.

+## Installation / Running the app
+- Clone / download the Github repo
+- Open the solution in Visual Studio
+- Open ```OpenAIHelper.cs```
+- Uncomment the ```GetOpenAiOptions``` method and follow the instructions to set up OpenAI or Azure service (note: GPT4 works much better).
+- Run the app and enjoy.

 ## Internals

 Internally, the generated app follows the MVVM model, but with a twist: